jpmaldonado/np-teradata/README.md

-# np-teradata
+# Teradata Fundamentals

-Materials for a Teradata course
+Materials for a 3-day Teradata course for data analysts.